RJD02/Introduction-to-c-programming/README.md

 # Yup I'm unfazed!
 For now only thing left is adding that #SLOT_1_QUESTION_3 and I think I will do a typical programmer move(forgetting I ever made this repo).

+# You have Solution?
-# But if you have a solution, do message me(I mean you cannot know me and visit my repo).
+If you have a solution, do message me(I mean you cannot know me and visit my repo).
-# I'm sure that if you see this, then I'm your friend.
+I'm sure that if you see this, then I'm your friend.

 # FEEDBACK:
 Course was good, as a begineer I found various things like file management, how to handle pointers more effectively and I think assignment questions were intresting.